datastax/dsbulk/README.md

 Cassandra-compatible storage engines, i.e., OSS Apache Cassandra&reg;, DataStax Distribution of Apache Cassandra (DDAC), DataStax Astra and DataStax Enterprise (DSE).

-DSBulk provides the ability to load large amounts of data into the database efficiently and reliably as well as conversely unload data from the database.
-In this release, csv and json file loading/unloading is supported.
+Out of the box, DSBulk provides the ability to:

+1. Load (import) large amounts of data into the database efficiently and reliably;
-Launch the tool with the appropriate script in the bin directory of your distribution.
-The help text of the tool provides summaries of all supported settings.
+2. Unload (export) large amounts of data from the database efficiently and reliably;
+3. Count elements in a database table: how many rows in total, how many rows per replica and per token range, and how many rows in the top N largest partitions.

+Currently, CSV and Json formats are supported for both loading and unloading data.

+## Documentation

 The most up-to-date documentation is available [online][onlineDocs].

+We also recommend reading the series of blog posts made by [Brian Hess](https://github.com/brianmhess); they target a somewhat older version of DSBulk, but most of the contents are still valid and very useful:

+1. [DataStax Bulk Loader Pt.
+1 — Introduction and Loading]
+2. [DataStax Bulk Loader Pt.
+2 — More Loading]
+3. [DataStax Bulk Loader Pt.
+3 — Common Settings]
+4. [DataStax Bulk Loader Pt.
+4 — Unloading]
+5. [DataStax Bulk Loader Pt.
+5 — Counting]
+5. [DataStax Bulk Loader: Examples for Loading From Other Locations]

 Developers and contributors: please read our [Contribution Guidelines](./CONTRIBUTING.md).

 ## Basic Usage

+Launch the tool with the appropriate script in the bin directory of your distribution.
+The help text of the tool provides summaries of all supported settings.

 The `dsbulk` command takes a subcommand argument followed by options: